felixmc/rpi-matrix-node-canvas/README.md

-# Raspberry PI Matrix Node.js Canvas
+# Raspberry Pi Matrix Node.js Canvas

+Simple project that runs on a raspberry pi with an led matrix attached to it, that provides a web interface for drawing on the led matrix in real time.

+## Setup

 Due to limitations of `node-rpi-rgb-led-matrix`, the project will only work with node v0.10.x

-Make sure led matrix is attached to raspberry pi.

-## Setup

 `npm install`